Sanjay0302/Sensor-Workshop/Codes/Telegram/Telegram.md

 # Getupdate on bot when bot is started

--void handleNewMessages(int numNewMessages) empty -//void loop() is also EMPTY
+- void handleNewMessages(int numNewMessages) empty
+- void loop() is also EMPTY

 ```c